Mirror Neurons and the ERR

 Consider the lowly rat.
 Christian Keysers, a member of Rizzolati's original team at Parma, moved to Groningen in the Netherlands, where he and his team published "Experience Modulates Vicarious Freezing in Rats: A Model for Empathy," (PLoS One.
 2011; 6(7): e21855) They wrote "By comparing the reaction of witnesses with or without previous footshock experience, we examine the role of prior experience as a modulator of empathy."
 They concluded that their research provides "a paradigm to study empathy as a social loop."

-Now our Experience Recorder and Reproducer model of the mind shows how information about feelings (sometimes called "qualia") can "come to mind" without the "central" or "parallel distributed" processing of "computational" neuroscience.
-When a particular experience fires a network of neurons,
+Experience Recorder and Reproducer model of the mind shows how information about feelings (aka "qualia") can "come to mind" without the "central" or "parallel distributed" processing of "computational neuroscience."
+Man is not a machine and the brain is not a computer.
+The ERR is a purely neurobiological model.
+Neuronal synapses are not AND and OR gates doing symbolic or propositional logic (